menu

 In addition, the neighborhood is unique for having just 6.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.6% of America's neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.3% of the households here have four, five, or more cars.
 That is more cars per household than in 99.2% of the neighborhoods in the nation.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 33 people per square mile living here, this neighborhood is less crowded than 92.2% of America.